 Even though you were not at fault, discussing the specifics of your collision is not in your best interest.
 This is particularly true when it comes to the other driver or their insurance company.
 You are obligated to exchange insurance information with the other driver, but you should not discuss the accident beyond that.
 Anything you say—like an apology—could be misconstrued as an admission of fault.
 The less you say at the scene, the more likely you will protect your case for compensation.

 Finally, it is vital you speak to legal counsel.
-A Nevada or Utah car accident attorney could help you navigate the legal system while aggressively advocating on your behalf.
+An experienced car accident lawyer could help you navigate the legal system while aggressively advocating on your behalf.
 Reach out as soon as possible for a free consultation with Valiente Mott.
 Since we work on a contingency fee basis, you will not pay attorney’s fees unless we win compensation for your injuries.
 We look forward to hearing from you.

 Valiente Mott is a law firm dedicated to helping personal injury victims.
 We handle all personal injury matters, including, but not limited to, car crashes, defective products, and catastrophic injury.
 We are compassionate, yet aggressive when protecting personal injury victims and families who lost loved ones in fatal accidents.
 Learn more about who we are.